chanmanseui/Tangram_Solver/README.md

 In this project, we use uninformed search methods - the breadth-first search(BFS) method and the depth-first search(DFS) method, and informed search method - Greedy search method to get formations of the pentagon through tangram pieces.
 After running our program, we finally get xxx formations of the pentagon through tangram pieces as the result.

-Cloud server configuration: 32 cores 128GB 5Mbps, system disk: high performance cloud hard disk, network: Default-VPC.
+Cloud server configuration: 32 cores 128GB 5Mbps;

+System disk: high performance cloud hard disk;

+Network: Default-VPC.

 ![Cloud Server](Image/envi.png)